ApiLogicServer/ApiLogicProject/readme.md

 ### 2. Run the Tutorial

-Now, [open the Tutorial](Tutorial.md).
-You can do this on the current page, or within the opened project.

-You'll be able to explore 2 key aspects:
+The Tutorial will enable you to explore 2 key aspects:

 * __Initial Automation__ - API and UI creation are automated from the data model.
 So, later, you'd see this level of automation for your own databases.

 * __Customization and Debugging__ - this sample also includes customizations for extending the API and declaring logic, and how to use VSCode to debug these.
 The Tutorial will clearly identify such pre-built customizations.

+Now, [open the Tutorial](Tutorial.md).
+Arrange your windows to conveniently view the Tutorial and Codespaces.

 &nbsp;
 ---